arioanindito/FinalTask/README.md

 I uploaded my updated database within this project, under the name **Ario_Final.bak**
 Please restore my backup database to your database server.
 It contains all the necessery data such as User Role, User Database, seed, picture, etc.
-In case you could not restore the database, i have provided migration but without data seeding.
-So you should put the essential data manually.
-Essential data:
-1. Role Table
-   RoleId = 1, RoleName = Admin; RoleId = 2, RoleName = User
-2. Users Table
-   UserId = 1, UserName = AdminOne, Password = Admin, RoleId = 1
-   UserId = 2, UserName = User, Password = User, RoleId = 2

 The project consists of four pages.
 1. Book Overview